Deepanshu-Rohilla/Flutter-Assignment/README.md

 - Also, add the final apk file in the main root directory of the project
 - Add your app description both on README.md and also include screenshots on README.md
 - Submit your Github repo link [here](https://forms.gle/P8U2HsXzP25QycTW9).
+- If stuck, join the discord channel from [here](https://discord.gg/xwSmtPfk5F) and ask the questions directly

 ## Deadline
 4th March 2021, Thrusday, 11:59 PM